Cache (computing): Other caches

-The BIND DNS daemon caches a mapping of domain names to IP addresses, as does a DNS resolver library.
+A DNS cache caches a mapping of domain names to IP addresses.
+Examples of services providing such caches include the BIND daemon and caching DNS resolver libraries.

 Write-through operation is common when operating over unreliable networks, because of the enormous complexity of the coherency protocol required between multiple write-back caches when communication is unreliable.
 For instance, web page caches and client-side caches for distributed file systems (like those in NFS or SMB) are typically read-only or write-through specifically to keep the network protocol simple and reliable.

 Web search engines also frequently make web pages they have indexed available from their cache.
 This can prove useful when web pages from a web server are temporarily or permanently inaccessible.

 Database caching can substantially improve the throughput of database applications, for example in the processing of indexes, data dictionaries, and frequently used subsets of data.

 A distributed cache uses networked hosts to provide scalability, reliability and performance to the application.
 The hosts can be co-located or spread over different geographical regions.

+Android Runtime and Common Language Runtime are examples that utilize storage-based JIT caches.

+GPU drivers usually utilize storage-based shader caches.

 Buffer vs. cache

 The semantics of a buffer and a cache are not totally different; even so, there are fundamental differences in intent between the process of caching and the process of buffering.

 Fundamentally, caching realizes a performance increase for transfers of data that is being repeatedly transferred.
 With read caches, a data item must have been fetched from its residing location at least once in order for subsequent reads of the data item to realize a performance increase by virtue of being able to be fetched from the cache's faster intermediate storage rather than the data's residing location.
 With write caches, a performance increase of writing a data item may be realized upon the first write of the data item by virtue of the data item immediately being stored in the cache's intermediate storage, deferring the transfer of the data item to its residing storage at a later stage or else occurring as a background process.
 Contrary to strict buffering, a caching process must adhere to a potentially distributed cache coherency protocol in order to maintain consistency between the cache's intermediate storage and the location where the data resides.

-Buffering, on the other hand, reduces the number of transfers for otherwise novel data amongst communicating processes, which amortizes the overhead involved for several small transfers over fewer, larger transfers;

-provides an intermediary for communicating processes that are incapable of direct transfers amongst each other, or ensures a minimum data size or representation required by at least one of the communicating processes involved in a transfer.
+Buffering, on the other hand, reduces the number of transfers for otherwise novel data amongst communicating processes, which amortizes the overhead involved for several small transfers over fewer, larger transfers.
+It also provides an intermediary for communicating processes that are incapable of direct transfers amongst each other, or ensures a minimum data size or representation required by at least one of the communicating processes involved in a transfer.